 Approximately 70 percent of properties in the county are in scattered rural areas and people residing on these properties must depend on private wells for drinking water, and septic systems instead of sewers.
 Only the towns of Westcliffe and part of Silver Cliff have municipal water and septic services.
 Electric, telephone (land lines and cell) DSL, Wi-Fi and other services may be unavailable or may not operate at urban standards.
 Repairs and installations often take longer than in towns and cities.
 Please review your options from the non-exhaustive list below.
+Remember, "Patience is a Virtue" and "Plan Ahead."

-- Remember, "patience is a virtue" and "plan ahead." - 2.1 TELEPHONE Communications can be a problem, especially in the mountainous areas of Custer County.
+- 2.1 TELEPHONE Communications can be a problem, especially in the mountainous areas of Custer County.
 Some service may not be available except at a high installation cost.
 If you have a private line, it may be difficult to obtain another line for FAX or computer modem use.
 Dial-up modems may work at slower speeds than you are accustomed to.
-Even cell phones do not operate in all areas. - Check with providers and your neighbors for suggestions about which services work best for your neighborhood. - 2.2 SEWER, if available on your property, may be expensive to hook into. - 2.3 If sewer service is not available on your property, you will need to use a permitted Custer County septic system.
+Even cell phones do not operate in all areas.
+Check with providers and your neighbors for suggestions about which services work best for your neighborhood. - 2.2 SEWER, if available on your property, may be expensive to hook into. - 2.3 If sewer service is not available on your property, you will need to have an approved Custer County septic system in place or have one installed.
 The type of soil you have available for a leachfield will be very important in determining the cost and function of your system.
-Ask for assistance from the Custer County Planning and Zoning Office. - Refer to page 24 for a description of a septic tank and handy hints on how to maintain the system and operate it efficiently.
-Page 27 contains a chart suggesting when septic tank pumping should be done.
-Murphy's Law states, "If your septic is going to fail, it is going to happen on a weekend or holiday in the winter." - ?
-Does a septic system require a permit from Custer County?
-Yes, along with an inspection after the septic is installed and before it is backfilled.
 Page 17 of this document includes the fee schedule for septic systems.
 Pages 22-23 list County approved Septic Contractors and page 23 lists the state certified soil evaluators.
 Subsequent changes to your dwelling, including adding bedroom(s) will require a larger septic system and a septic modification permit. - 2.4 WATER If you are planning to build in rural areas of the county, sufficient potable water can be a luxury.
 Quality and quantity of water should be a prime concern. - 2.5 The most common method is use of a water well.
 Permits for wells are granted by the state engineer and the cost for drilling and pumping can be considerable.
 The quality and quantity of well water can vary from location to location and from season to season.
 It is strongly advised that you research this issue very carefully.
-If you own the property and have the luxury of time before you build, you might have your well drilled in a location near the proposed homesite to determine how much water you can expect in gallons per minute and water quality. - Check with your neighbors about their experience with well depth, quality and quantity of the water in your neighborhood, but realize that your results may be different.
+If you own the property and have the luxury of time before you build, you might have your well drilled in a location near the proposed homesite to determine how much water you can expect in gallons per minute and water quality.
+Check with your neighbors about their experience with well depth, quality and quantity of the water in your neighborhood, but realize that your results may be different.
 You or your lender may want to have your water quality tested for bacterial content.
 Pick up a test kit at the Planning and Zoning Office to be taken or mailed to Pueblo.
 It is a good idea to have this done annually.